zincsabian/PrivateAssistantLite/README.md

 This is a simple private assistant that is easy to customize.

+This is my Diploma Thesis in the Network Space Security College at Hangzhou Dianzi University.

 Note that this project is for learning purposes, and it involves using an LLM-Agent.

 It's encouraged that you star the repository and open issues.